 Stephen King

-Stephen King (Stephen Edwin King) was born on September 21st, 1947 and is currently 77 years old.
+Stephen King (Stephen Edwin King) was born on September 21st, 1947 and is currently 78 years old.
 Stephen King was born in Portland, Maine, USA.
-King attended University of Maine where he received a B.A. in English.
+King attended The University of Maine where he received a B.A. in English.

-Stephen King is the author of The Dark Tower series which currently consists of 8 novels.
-The The Dark Tower series started in 1982 with the novel The Gunslinger.
-The most recently released novel in The Dark Tower series was The Wind Through the Keyhole which was released in 2012.
+Stephen King is the author of The Dark Tower series which currently consists of 9 novels.
+The Dark Tower series started in 1982 with the novel The Gunslinger.
+The most recently released novel in The Dark Tower series was The Complete Concordance which was released in 2012.
 There are no upcoming novels for The Dark Tower series.

-Stephen King (Stephen Edwin King) has also written the Bill Hodges Trilogy series which has 3 books including Mr. Mercedes and Finders Keepers.
+Stephen King has also written the Bill Hodges Trilogy series which has 3 books including Mr. Mercedes and Finders Keepers.

 Stephen King has a son who is also an author, Joe Hill.
-Stephen King has co-authored 10 novels with Joe Hill they are: The Living Dead, The Dead That Walk, Darkness: Two Decades of Modern Horror, Best New Horror 21, Throttle, Road Rage, In the Tall Grass, Flight or Fright, Best of Best New Horror Volume 2 and Revelations.
+Stephen King has co-authored 9 novels with Joe Hill they are: The Living Dead, The Dead That Walk, Darkness: Two Decades of Modern Horror, Best New Horror 21, Throttle, Road Rage, In the Tall Grass, Flight or Fright and Revelations.

 Stephen King has made Japan's Kono Mystery ga Sugoi! list many different times.
 In 1991, his novel Misery was listed at #4.
 In 1993, It was ranked #4.
 The Green Mile made #3 on the international list in 1998.
 The Stand was ranked #8 in 2002.
 In 2014, he topped the list at #1 for 11/22/63.
 Finally, in 2017, Mr. Mercedes was ranked #3.